Prostate Cancer Services

 Facts About Prostate Cancer

-- More than 75 percent of prostate cancer is diagnosed in men over age 65.
+More than 60% of prostate cancers are diagnosed in men over 65

 Risk Factors For Prostate Cancer